Probability density of quantum expectation values: Introduction

 In this paper we will address precisely this latter setting and compute the probability distribution for the quantum expectations $\langle\psi|A^{k}|\psi\rangle$ seen as random variables over the unit sphere of the Hilbert space equipped with the measure induced by the Haar measure.
 In this way the function $P_{A}$ itself becomes a sort probability-density valued random variable that can be partially characterized by the probability densities of its moments $m_{k}$ over the unit sphere.
 We will show that these probability densities can be determined with elementary tools and explicit analytical expressions for their characteristic functions can be obtained.

-After the completion of this work we became aware that similar results are contained in the recent works \cite{dunkl_numerical_2011,dunkl_numerical_2011-1,puchaa_restricted_2012}.
-See also \cite{gallay_numerical_2012} for an entry into the mathematical literature.
+To be specific we will concentrate on the probability density defined as $P_{\mathcal{A}}(a):=\overline{\delta\left(\langle\psi|A|\psi\rangle-a\right)}$ where the overline $\overline{f\left(\psi\right)}=\int D\psi\, f\left(\psi\right)$ indicates Haar-induced averages over pure states.
+The probability distribution for $\langle\psi|A^{k}|\psi\rangle$ is trivially obtained with the substitution $A\to A^{k}$.